-- 1. Attach the buffer reservoir to the top of the column. - 2.
+- 1. Remove the bottom cap and allow the buffer to start running through the column. - 2.
 Flush the column with at least two column volumes of PBS buffer.
-This minimises potential effects of storage buffers on your downstream applications.
+This minimises potential effects of storage buffer on your downstream applications.
 If an elution buffer other than PBS is to be used, equilibrate the column with at least three column volumes of the new buffer.

-Only use freshly filtered (0.22 $\mu m)$ buffer to avoid introducing particulate contamination.
+Only use freshly filtered (0.22 μm) buffer to avoid introducing particulate contamination.